Cottage Cheese: Why You Should Make It Yourself!

 Cottage Cheese

-Did the supermarket run out of cottage cheese?
-No worries!
-You can whip up your own with just three ingredients.
-It’s super easy, budget-friendly, and tastes even better than store-bought.
+This Cottage Cheese recipe is super easy, budget-friendly, and tastes even better than store-bought.
 Perfect for toast, salads, or a creamy dip!
-Let’s do this!

 Ingredients